 We are now accepting abstracts for virtual poster presentation for the 2021 Annual Meeting!

-The deadline to submit an abstract for consideration is Thursday, November 5, 2020.
+EXTENDED!!!
+The deadline to submit an abstract for consideration is Tuesday, December 1, 2020.

 Virtual Presentation: Presenters will upload an image of their poster as well as have the opportunity to record and upload a voice poster that will accompany the poster image.
 Presenters will also be given the opportunity provide a link to a personal virtual meeting room (such as Zoom or Webex) to be available to talk with attendees during the designated poster time.